Horse - Dream meaning and symbolism

 The dream is a mirror of the waking life.
 To see a horse dying (either by drowning, in a burning stable etc.) is symbolic for the heavy suppression of the unconscious strengths and aims of the dreaming person.
 Ask a question: "who is causing the death or the suffering of the dream horse?"
 Is it you?
 Is it someone else?
 Will the life be more enjoyable or less satisfying without the horse?
 Is the suffering necessary?
 How can you avoid similar pain in your real life?
 Or another meaning: the sick or dying horse may also point out that your real physical condition is deteriorating.

 Carriage / plough

-Dream of a heavy carriage or plough is significant for the employment of your inner potential and talent.
+dream about a heavy carriage or plough is significant for the employment of your inner potential and talent.
 Important is the atmosphere – is the horse able to pull the load easily or with difficulty?
 The dream metaphorically depicts your perception of adequate utilizing or unacceptable exploiting of your powers.
 Think about your waking life – are you not enslaved and "working like a horse"?

 Horses either foretell or carry death according the classical Greek folklore.
-For a sick person to dream of a horse was a sign he or she would die.
+For a sick person to dream about a horse was a sign he or she would die.
 But today we do not see such clear relation to death anymore.